wdmg/yii2-guard/README.md

     ?>

 # Status and version [ready to use]
+* v.1.2.0 - Filesystem scan reports
-* v.1.1.0 - Up to date dependencies
+* v.1.1.0 - Added blocking by IP functionality
 * v.1.0.2 - Up to date dependencies
 * v.1.0.1 - Fixed deprecated class declaration
 * v.1.0.0 - Added base module and model, behaviors and filters